Q: How do I join the Millennium Leadership Program?

 Q: I missed the application deadline.
 Is there any way I can be considered for this year’s program still?

 A: All applications received by the deadline are guaranteed a full review by multiple reviewers.
 Applications submitted after the deadline are not guaranteed the same level of consideration.
-Individuals may, however, email a resume to email@example.com and request to be considered on a case by case basis.
+After the deadline, individuals may email a resume to firstname.lastname@example.org and request to be considered on a case-by-case basis.
 There is no guarantee these requests will be granted or replied to.

-A: The real cost of participation in the Millennium Fellowship, including travel, accommodations, meals, and event expenses, is approximately $5,000 per-fellow.
+A: The real cost of participation in the Millennium Fellowship, including travel, accommodations, meals, and event expenses, is approximately $10,000 per fellow.
 However, the Atlantic Council covers the vast majority of this cost.
-Fellows are only required to pay dues, which are a small fraction of this ($950 for private sector/corporate members and $450 for nonprofit/public sector/academic members) in year one.
+Fellows are only required to pay dues, which are a small fraction of this (the dues are $950 for private sector/corporate members and $450 for nonprofit/public sector/academic members) in year one.
 In year two, fellows will be asked to cover a portion of their travel and accommodation.

 Q: What are the requirements and commitments for the second year of the Millennium Fellowship?

-A: In order to continue participation in the Fellowship in the second year, fellows must renew their annual dues and commit to attending in-person at least one of the two planned week-long events in the second year.
+A: In order to continue participation in the Fellowship in the second year, fellows must renew their annual dues.
 Second year fellows will also be responsible for a portion of their own travel and accommodation for the event.
 The Atlantic Council will provide a stipend to cover a part of these expenses (unlike in the first year, where all expenses are covered).
 The amount of this stipend is variable and depends on program budgets at the end of the year, the number of fellows participating in the event, and the event’s location and associated costs.
-This information will be made available to fellows near the end of their first year and before they are required to renew their dues.
-All fellows will know exactly how much they would need to spend to meet their event commitments before they need to make a decision about renewing their dues for a second year.
+This information will be made available to fellows near the end of their first year.

 Q: What is the cost of participation in the Millennium Fellowship in the second year?

 A: In the second year, fellows will be required to renew their dues as well as cover part of their travel and accommodation expenses to attend at least one Millennium Fellowship event.
-The amount of travel expenses they will be required to cover varies, and depends on program budgets at the end of the year, the number of fellows participating in the event, and the event’s location and associated costs.
-This information will be made available to fellows near the end of their first year and before they are required to renew their dues.
-All fellows will know exactly how much would will need to spend to meet their event commitments before they need to make a decision about renewing their dues for a second year.
+The amount of travel expenses they will be required to cover varies and depends on program budgets at the end of the year, the number of fellows participating in the event, and the event’s location and associated costs.
+This information will be made available to fellows near the end of their first year.

 Q: What are the stipends for fellows in the second year?